 The hand needs to have full control of the steering wheel and left hand the gear stick.
 You are advised to avoid driving for at least 7 days or until the sutures (stitches) are removed.

 Everyone has different work environments.
 Returning to heavy manual labour should be prevented for approximately 4 - 6 weeks.
 You will be given advice on your own particular situation.

 Overall over 95% are happy with the result.
 However complications can occur.

 General risks (less than 1% each):

 - Neuroma (nerve pain)

-Reflex Sympathetic Dystrophy - RSD (<1% people suffer a reaction to surgery with painful stiff hands, which can occur with any shoulder surgery from a minor procedure to a complex reconstruction).
+Reflex Sympathetic Dystrophy - RSD (<1% people suffer a reaction to surgery with painful stiff hands, which can occur with any elbow surgery from a minor procedure to a complex reconstruction).

 - The bursa can reform and cause further symptoms.